vueandme/pizza-components/docs/README.md

 ## Disclaimer

-At any given time feel free to stop Nico's babbling and ask question, criticise or add something.
+At any given time feel free to stop my babbling and ask question, criticize or add something.

-> The aim of this workshop is to give **YOU** enough elements to spark a chellenging discussion.
+> The aim of this workshop is to give **YOU** enough elements to spark a challenging discussion.

 ## Table of content